Becky and Scott and puppies, enjoying a spring day in Woodinville. For more pictures of the two, see About Us

 always kept temperament an absolute priority.
 We are enjoying the trip.

-**** We are expecting puppies this summer!
-Some very special litters are due in July, visit our expecting page for more info. ****
+**** We are expecting puppies this Thanksgiving.
+Feel free to visit our expecting page for more info. ****

 Finn starts 2014 with a bang by winning the huge Sporting Group at Puyallup, then on to Reserve Best in Show!
 Our chocolate baby, Nipntuck Bootlegger, is not such a baby anymore, was Winners Dog and Best of Winners at the Labrador National Specialty and is now siring beautiful puppies.
 Coal is one of the first ten Labradors to be awarded the AKC's newest title, Grand Champion, and we have six new Nipntuck AKC Champions in 2013.

 Coal continues to win the big shows year after year, and this year Finn and Rummy are stepping in, with Jug's brother, Rummy winning Best of Breed at the huge, prestigious supported entry in Portland show in Jan, 2014.
 Although from 2010, here is a clip of Coal in the Group, and a slideshow of our pictures.
 He has fans everywhere.
-The other dogs are also tearing up the ring--we attended 18 shows in 2013 and won 13 majors and two reserves.
 There were six new Nipntuck Champions in 2013!
 It was quite the year.
 I recently wrote an article on how to improve your competitive edge with your show dog.

 *Becky had the great honor of judging the sweepstakes dog classes at the beautiful Labrador Retriever Club of the Potomac 2009.
 This is the biggest specialty show in the world, total Labrador entry for 2009 was 1,508.
 Come see pictures and the class placements/critiques.*